Clarke City, Quebec

 Clarke City, called Paushtiku in the Innu language, is a community in the City of Sept-Îles, in the Quebec region of Côte-Nord.
 It is located roughly 20 kilometers west of the Sept-Îles city centre, on the Sainte-Marguerite River near Route 138.
 The name of the town originated from the Clarke brothers who established a paper mill there in 1903 to feed their publication house in Toronto.
 They also built a hydroelectric factory in 1908 and that year, the village was officially founded as the region's first closed city.
-Also that year, the registers of the Saint-Cœur-de-Marie Parish began, counting some 400 persons in Clarke City.
+The registers of the Saint-Cœur-de-Marie Parish also began that year, counting 400 persons in Clarke City.